evahteri/Path-Finder/documentation/weekly_reports/week6.md

 - Got IDA* working, the problem was that I added the map's "walls" to the graph.
 Most of this week's time spent figuring this out.
 - Made improved tests for the algorithms
 - Added documentation
+- Created separated services to check inputs and getting map size
+- Tests for said services

 ## Learning progress